pqrkchqps/diehard-dot-fund-school/facilitators_guide/underway.md

 Some examples of processes that can help mitigate cognitive bias:

 * [De Bono’s Hats](http://www.debonoforschools.com/asp/six_hats.asp): different colored hats participants can wear (metaphorically) to step outside their own opinions and try on different modes of thinking.
-* Checklists: thinking ‘ruts’ can cause us to miss even obvious things (especially in areas we're very familiar with), so a checklist can weed out errors.
+* Checklists: thinking “ruts” can cause us to miss even obvious things (especially in areas we're very familiar with), so a checklist can weed out errors.
 * The Five Why’s: only asking why once or twice can mislead you into thinking you’ve reached the conclusion before you get to the root level of the issue.
 Asking five times tends to get to the bottom of it.
 * Mental models: exercises like [SWOT analysis](https://en.wikipedia.org/wiki/SWOT_analysis), the [business model canvas](https://en.wikipedia.org/wiki/Business_Model_Canvas), or any number of countless other structured information gathering exercises can guide you to cleaner analysis and reveal assumptions.